Sauna Buying Guide

 • Natural or scenic environments

-• Users who prefer a traditional sauna experience outdoors
+• Users who prefer a traditional sauna experience in an outdoor setting

 Outdoor installations may require additional planning for electrical routing, drainage, and local building considerations.